As a result of last month's editorial I received the following comments from a reader in the USA.

 Just as Phundria was being put to bed we had a late nomination as 'Site of the Day'.
 Rather than hold things up, we've created a separate Stop Press page, where from now on you'll find details of anything we add between our regular update deadlines.

-Interoperability Pledge to be precise - we like our malt pop too much to sign the other one.
+Finally, you may have noticed that we've signed the pledge - the to be precise - we like our malt pop too much to sign the other one.
 Strictly speaking, I suppose we break it now and again in some of the pages we use to demonstrate the silly effects of non-standard markup, but we feel this is justified.
 Have a look at Browser Wars and you'll see what we mean.